Eight Steps to Prioritize Your Finances as You Head Toward Retirement

 The sooner workers take full advantage of employer-sponsored retirement plans like 401(k)s or 403(b)s (especially with matching funds), the better off they will be when it comes time to retire.
 Maximizing contributions isn’t just a tip for soon-to-be retirees at the end of their working years – it’s reliably good advice for virtually every worker, whether they’re in their 20s or their 60s.
 If you’ve maxed out your contributions or want more self-directed control, consider supplementing your retirement savings with Individual Retirement Accounts (IRAs) or other investment vehicles.

-7. Diversify your investments
+7. Diversify your investments.

 Diversifying investments is an easy and essentially free way to boost your retirement savings.
 A diversified investment portfolio may greatly reduce risk and make it less likely that specific market, industry or sector downturns won’t drastically hinder your retirement schedule, budget or goals.
+Adjust your asset allocation based on your risk tolerance and time horizon until retirement.
+Rebalance your portfolio periodically to maintain your desired allocation.
+Consider working with an investment manager to ensure your retirement savings are adequately diversified.

 8. Review your plan regularly